App and account authentication¶

 "refreshToken" | string | The refresh token that must be used for renewing the access token once it expires.
 The refresh token has no expiry time itself. |

-For an example of a successful response, see the below snippet.
+For an example of a successful response, see the snippet below.

 {